sledilnik/website-backend/README.md

 ## Deployment

-Helm chart used is `sledilnik/django` located in https://github.com/sledilnik/helm-repo/
+Helm chart used is `sledilnik/django` located in https://github.com/sledilnik/helm-repo/.
+See files in `.github.workflows`.
+Use `NOBUILD` keyword in commit message to skip build.
+Use `NODEPLOY` keyword in commit message to skip deploy

 ### Manual deploy (for development)